Experiential Learning Depot

 Personal learning plans can be tough to wrap your minds around.
 It is difficult to articulate how to use personal learning plans, honestly, because they can be used in so many ways.
 My learning environment was 100% experiential.
 Yours may not be.

-So I encourage you to play around with the idea of personalizing learning with personal learning plans and experiential learning activities.
+So I encourage you to play around with the idea of customizing learning for every student with personal learning plan templates.
 Both my personal learning plan template and PLP implementation spreadsheet are editable so that you can customize personalized learning to your learning environment, schedule, and more.
-Improvise!
-And as always, if you have questions about personal learning plans or experiential learning in general, reach out!

-Experiential learning John Dewey quote about how to personalize learning
+Experiential learning John Dewey quote about how to personalize learning with personal learning plan templates.

 Observe.
 Question.
 Explore.
 Share.